 Team building is a process of improving the ability of a team to collaborate and help it both achieve organizational results and fulfill the needs of its participants.
 Because some groups demonstrate unconscious patterns that limit their effectiveness, these engagements usually involve diagnosis, facilitation, and coaching over many weeks and months.

 Unfortunately, the investments some organizations make in team building do not translate to improved results.
 Before hiring a consultant to help you conduct a team building effort to enhance collaboration, consider the following five questions.

-Your definition of collaboration may or may not correspond with how your leadership team defines it.
+Your definition of collaboration may or may not correspond with how your team defines it.

 Collaboration is more than team members demonstrating positive teaming behaviors in meetings or team members acting upon top-down decisions.
 Instead, it implies that members willfully engage each other, share their best thinking with each other, consciously debate ideas, and remain open to feedback from their colleagues - both within and outside of team meetings.